pythonanywhere/help_pages/articles/Vue.md

 # Django

-We assume you created a Django web app in `~/mysite` with our wizard on the Web app page.
+It's assumed you created a Django web app in `~/mysite` with our wizard on the Web app page.

 ## Installing dependencies